 Employers that violate the regulations outlined in the Fair Labor Standards Act (FLSA) face heavy criminal and civil penalties and are often ordered to pay compensation to employees who have been mistreated.

-If you, a family member, loved one or someone you know has been treated unfairly by an employer whose bottom line is more important than following the law and treating employees right, call an Ohio lawyer at Elk & Elk.
-It’s as easy as dialing 1-800-ELK-OHIO to schedule a free consultation.
-Or just fill out our online contact form.
+If you or a loved one has been treated unfairly by an employer, call Elk & Elk to schedule a free consultation at 1-800-ELK-OHIO.
+Or fill out our online contact form.
 It’s free and there’s no obligation.

 Employment claims include a broad range of issues, and with the experience and skill of our lawyers, you can be confident that your claim will be given the time and attention it needs.
 We regularly handle claims involving: